Key takeaways

 Psychological causes of ED

 Mental health can be as much of a contributing factor to ED as physical illness and lifestyle.
-Performance anxiety and relationship issues can also contribute to ED, as can depression, anxiety, and stress.
+Sexual performance anxiety and relationship issues can also contribute to ED, as can depression, anxiety, and stress.
 Those with depression may be 40% more likely to have ED.
 Conversely, people with ED are three times more likely to have depression.
 In some people, there may be a cycle that can be difficult to break free from.

 As many as 37% of people with ED may have an anxiety disorder.
 Anxiety disorders include generalized anxiety disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder, social anxiety disorder, and panic disorder.
 Erectile dysfunction can also be a side effect of many medications people take to manage anxiety and depression, like antidepressants.